2020 Sessions for Interaction and Engagement

-Sessions for Interaction and Engagement (SIE) are activities that involve participants as more than a passive audience, such as by:
+Sessions for Interaction and Engagement (SIE) are activities that actively involve participants, such as by:

 SIEs are some of the most well-attended and vibrant parts of the program.
 Installations also fall under the SIE umbrella.
 Given the number of intellectual communities involved, conference attendees will value sessions that provide engaging ways to explore and illuminate research issues and opportunities from across these many and often overlapping scholarly communities.